Linjesender

-A linjesender (English: "line transmitter") was a low-power longwave transmitter system used for broadcasting in Norway.
+A linjesender (English: "line transmitter") was a low-power longwave transmitter system used for broadcasting in Norway with similar systems in other countries.
 It consisted of a power line communication system, which fed the radio programme on a frequency in the longwave broadcasting range into domestic powerlines.
+The power lines acted as a combination of transmission line and antenna.

 The last linjesender in Norway was closed in 1987 although the Swiss counterpart survived another ten years.

 Features

 The typical powers used by linjesenders were between 250 watts and 2 kW.
 Most systems used frequencies in the longwave band or in between the LW and MW band although some used medium wave or frequencies below the standard LW band which required special receivers.

 Wired broadcasting had several advantages over conventional broadcasting: